 GeneCards Summary for SGPP1 Gene

 SGPP1 (Sphingosine-1-Phosphate Phosphatase 1) is a Protein Coding gene.
 Diseases associated with SGPP1 include Fetal Akinesia Deformation Sequence 1.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include sphingosine-1-phosphate phosphatase activity.
 An important paralog of this gene is SGPP2.

 Specifically dephosphorylates sphingosine 1-phosphate (S1P), dihydro-S1P, and phyto-S1P.
-Does not act on ceramide 1-phoshate, lysophosphatidic acid or phosphatidic acid (PubMed:16782891).
+Does not act on ceramide 1-phosphate, lysophosphatidic acid or phosphatidic acid (PubMed:16782891).
 Sphingosine-1-phosphate phosphatase activity is needed for efficient recycling of sphingosine into the sphingolipid synthesis pathway (PubMed:12815058, PubMed:11756451, PubMed:16782891).
-Regulates the intracellular levels of the bioactive sphingolipid metabolite S1P that regulates diverse biological processes acting both as an extracellular receptor ligand or as an intracellular second messenger (PubMed:12815058, PubMed:11756451).
+Regulates the intracellular levels of the bioactive sphingolipid metabolite S1P that regulates diverse biological processes acting both as an extracellular receptor ligand or as an intracellular second messenger (PubMed:11756451, PubMed:12815058, PubMed:16782891).
 Involved in efficient ceramide synthesis from exogenous sphingoid bases.
 Converts S1P to sphingosine, which is readily metabolized to ceramide via ceramide synthase.
-In concert with sphingosine kinase 2 (SphK2), recycles sphingosine into ceramide though a phosphorylation/dephosphorylation cycle (By similarity).
+In concert with sphingosine kinase 2 (SphK2), recycles sphingosine into ceramide through a phosphorylation/dephosphorylation cycle (By similarity).
 Regulates endoplasmic-to-Golgi trafficking of ceramides, resulting in the regulation of ceramide levels in the endoplasmic reticulum, preferentially long-chain ceramide species, and influences the anterograde membrane transport of both ceramide and proteins from the endoplasmic retiulum to the Golgi apparatus (PubMed:16782891).
-The modulation of intracellular ceramide levels, which in turn regulate apoptosis (By similarity).
+The modulation of intracellular ceramide levels in turn regulates apoptosis (By similarity).
 Via S1P levels, modulates resting tone, intracellular Ca(2+) and myogenic vasoconstriction in resistance arteries (PubMed:18583713).
 Also involved in unfolded protein response (UPR) and ER stress-induced autophagy via regulation of intracellular S1P levels (PubMed:20798685, PubMed:18583713).
 Involved in the regulation of epidermal homeostasis and keratinocyte differentiation (By similarity).